jerry81/codeingame/AI/G06-ice-and-fire/notes.md

 - level 1 units - prioritize unexplored mines
   - helper: isUnexploredMine (done)
   - use the helper

+  - level 3 units not moving (fixed)
+- units dont capture the enemyhq! (fixed)

+- l1 and l2 units avoid tower protected squares
+    - enemy controlled by tower helper - done
+  - enemy towers and their controlled squares should not be considered for l1 and l2 units' paths - done
 # issues

 - units just sit idly often